The

 served as church musician (2000-2010).

-During the pastorate of Claire
+1989: Church Goes Back to Historical Name During the pastorate of Claire

 Whitmore, the church name changed from American Lutheran Church